Found us from search engine?

 Do keep in mind that despite these statistics, a lot of this can be subjective.
 We’ve found it’s best to base our email schedule on what works best for our clients.
 For instance, the data we gather from Aweber shows us that our email opens have a great success rate on Saturdays and Sundays, which isn’t always common.
 I’ll get to that in a little bit in our Weekend Warriors section below.

-But first, let’s see what the best time to send email marketing campaigns is.
+But first, let’s see what’s the best time to send your email marketing campaigns.

 Seeing which is the best time of day to send email is especially important because data shows that the most email opens are likely to happen within the first hour of your mail being sent!
-This percentage continues to drop off after this first hour, so making sure you choose a productive hour is your key to success.
+This percentage continues to drop off after this first hour, so make sure you choose an hour when your audiences are checking their inbox.

 Mornings are definitely a great time.
 People are checking their phones first thing after waking up, or on their commute to work, perhaps with a cup of coffee in hand while getting up to date for the day.

-There’s another peak in the afternoon at 2pm, likely when people have finished lunch and are looking forward to finishing work.
+There’s another peak in the afternoon at 2 pm, when people have finished lunch and are looking forward to finishing work.
 If a majority of your subscribers are office workers, this could be a great time to schedule your email.

-Another high success rate occurs in the evenings, from 8pm to midnight.
-I’m also guilty as charged — I often check my emails again right before bed.
-It’s been handy for us to keep in mind that with so many internet distractions these days, many people like to try and keep their mornings open for productivity, and will avoid marketing emails in the mornings.
+Another high success rate occurs in the evenings, from 8 pm to midnight.
+Guilty as charged, — I often check my emails again right before bed.
+With so many internet distractions these days, many people like to try and keep their mornings open for productivity and will avoid marketing emails in the mornings.
 The evening then becomes the perfect time to check their inboxes for other, non-work related emails.

-This is what we have learned as we’ve gone along, and hopefully will give you, even more insights into the best and worst times to send emails.
+Not really?
+There is more to what we have learned we researched for the best time to send an email marketing campaigns, and hopefully will give you, even more insights into the best and worst times to send emails.

 We all know this feeling!
 After a weekend off, catching up with friends, or simply staying in pajamas for 48 hours, it’s hard to get revved up for a week ahead of work.